David-Darkwa/energy-price-forecasting/README.md

 ## Why These Methods

-These three methods represent a natural progression in time-series forecasting complexity:
+These three methods represent a natural progression in time series forecasting complexity:

-**SMA** is the baseline — it answers "where has the market been on average?"
+**SMA** is the baseline it answers "where has the market been on average?"
 It dampens noise but lags turning points.
 A 12-month window captures the full seasonal cycle in natural gas markets.

 **EWA** answers "where is the market going based on recent momentum?"
 By weighting recent observations more heavily, it responds faster to structural shifts like the 2022 energy crisis.
 The span parameter controls how quickly older data decays.

-**Linear Trend** answers "what does the medium-term directional bias look like?"
+**Linear Trend** answers "what does the medium term directional bias look like?"
 Using OLS on the last 24 months isolates the slope without being overwhelmed by older structural regimes (e.g., pre-COVID price levels).

 In practice, energy traders and risk analysts use combinations of these signals.
 This model is a foundation for more advanced approaches including ARIMA, GARCH volatility modeling, and regression against macroeconomic drivers (rig counts, storage levels, interest rates).